 About the Author

-Milo Trujillo (he/him) is a Postdoctoral Research Associate in the CoMM Lab at the Network Science Institute of Northeastern University, an affiliate researcher with Harvard’s Institute for Quantitative Social Science, a researcher with the Media Landscape Lab and Reddit Bandits research group, and a data scientist at Distributed Denial of Secrets.
-Milo’s work focuses on the relationship between the design of our online spaces (including both technical and social structure) and online group behavior.
-He focuses on intentional community design, using tools from network science, statistics and machine learning, natural language processing, and social sciences.
+Dr. Milo Trujillo (he/him) is a postdoctoral researcher in the Computational Ethics Lab at the Vermont Complex Systems Institute as part of the Science of Online Corpora Knowledge and Stories (SOCKS) project.
+Additionally, he is a lecturer at the Network Science Institute of Northeastern University.
+Milo is further affiliated with Harvard’s Institute for Quantitative Social Science, the Media Landscape Lab, the Reddit Bandits, and is a data scientist at Distributed Denial of Secrets.
+Milo studies how groups organize, govern, and interact, through patterns in our social artifacts.
+This has included research on content moderation, platform migration, online extremism, and police behavior.
+He uses tools from network science, statistics and machine learning, natural language processing, and social sciences.

-Milo was a PhD student in the Joint Lab and BagLab of the Complex Systems Center at the University of Vermont.
-Before then Milo was a graduate computer and social scientist in the Information Trust Group at Rensselaer Polytechnic Institute, where his research focused on network science and social networks.
-He applied some of this research as a systems designer with The Pursuance Project.
-As an undergraduate Milo concentrated on surveillance and security, and co-taught an introductory course for RPISEC, RPI’s computer security club, for three semesters.
+Before his current appointment, Milo was Associate Director of the CoMM Lab at the Network Science Institute.
+He was a PhD student in the Joint Lab and BagLab at the University of Vermont, and was previously a computer and social scientist in the Information Trust Group at Rensselaer Polytechnic Institute.
+Milo has a prior background in computer security, and co-taught an introductory course for RPISEC, RPI’s computer security club, for three semesters.
 During this period he founded the Daylighting Society to collaborate on privacy, surveillance, and security work.

 Sometimes he writes about himself in the third person.
-You can see him write more on Mastodon, Twitter, and GitHub.
+You can see him write more on Mastodon, Bluesky, and GitHub.
+He’s also on LinkedIn, but unless you’ve met in person he prefers to remain LinkedOut.

 Academic Links: